wfink/infinispan.playground.encoding/README.md

   ProtoBuf is a simple project which uses the API to extract the schema and register it.
   A second example will add some objects to the cache and iterate or use Ickle query to find some entries.
   As well as using REST.

+  ProtoBufMessage TODO  show the old deprecated way to marshall custom objects.

+  ProtoBufAdaptor is a project to show how the new Marshalling with ProtoAdaptor annotation introduced with Infinispan 12 works to be able to marshall custom classes which are not supported by Protostream out of the box.
+  This Adaptor annotation and the processing will generate the Marshalling code and with AutoProtoSchemaBuilder the registration is done.
+  The MessageMarshalling interface is now deprecated and might be removed in a future version.

 NoEncoding